 Any opportunity you have to provide more context to search engines about your business and what you offer is an opportunity to rank higher and with only 30% of websites currently using Schema – it’s just one opportunity to gain an edge.

 Some types of semantic mark-up can also translate into rich snippets which help you stand out in the search results and deliver higher click-through rates to your site.
 One example is marking up reviews so that a star rating shows up for your business in search

 With the rise of natural search language you’d think that older SEO staples like optimizing your page titles and descriptions might take a back seat but that’s just not the case.
 Not only is including your city and main keyword in your titles still a viable SEO strategy, the title/description combo are the headline and ad copy that will convince ( or not ) searchers to click-through to your page.
 If you don’t think writing compelling titles and descriptions are worth your time then I’d suggest you get comfortable with losing traffic to your competitors.

 Psychologists everywhere will acknowledge the well-documented value of social proof and chances are you’ve relied on it yourself.
 When humans are unsure about something we instinctively look to the people around us for some clues towards the right answer.
 Reviews are the digital version of that and they’re heavily relied upon when people are trying to decide on a restaurant to eat dinner or which business they should buy ( whatever you sell ) from.

-Beyond social proof they also help you rank better locally and can help get you into that coveted 3 pack like you see here for Brighter Digital.
-I should take my own advice and build a up few more myself but while Google should be your top focus it’s not the only source of reviews that can help impact your presence online and be included in the knowledge panel for your business.
+Beyond social proof reviews can also help you rank better locally.
+While Google should be your top focus it’s not the only source of reviews that can help impact your presence online and be included in the knowledge panel for your business.
 Facebook is also a big one to work on and sometimes there are industry-specific review sites like HomeStars that can be influential.